 More about the project

 This collaboration among UCLA, UC Berkeley, UC Davis, UC Irvine, UC Division of Agriculture and Natural Resources, Los Alamos National Laboratory, and Lawrence Berkeley National Laboratory is funded by the University of California Laboratory Fees Research Program.
-The project begins in March 2018 and continues through February 2021.
+The project began in March 2018 and continues through February 2021.